-Looking at Mr Miller senior one could see the face of a person proud of his life achievements but lacking in social skills and finesse.
-In fact, he was the first to make his way inside the hall when Adeline opened the door.
-Trailing behind him was Mrs Miller, a blonde woman displaying a smile indicative of concealing her husband’s shortcomings.
-She nearly tripped over the threshold so close did she trail behind him.
+Looking at Mr Miller senior, one could see the face of a person proud of his life achievements but lacking in social skills and finesse.
+In fact, he was the first to make his way inside the carpeted hall, giving himself a look on the gold framed mirror on the wall.
+Opposite, the flight of stairs going to the upper floors.

+Adeline stood on one side allowing a trailing Mrs Miller enter, an insipid blonde displaying a smile indicative of concealing her husband’s shortcomings.
+She nearly tripped over the threshold so close did she follow behind him.
 After the mother, their son.

 Andrew gave Adeline a kiss on both cheeks.
-She led them directly to the lounge with little fuss, weighing down on Andrew’s arm.
+She led them directly to the lounge on the left of the hall with little fuss, weighing down on Andrew’s arm.

-Adeline had arranged the chairs in a circle in order for her guests to have a view of everyone and talk to each other with no impediment.
+Adeline had arranged the chairs in a circle for her guests to have a view of everyone and talk to each other with no impediment.

 She introduced her mother to her future in-laws in a most gracious and patronising way by calling her ‘my adorable mum’.
 They all took up seats assigned by Adeline herself, leaving the cotton-covered sofa for the Millers.